kdarmst4/Capstone-Showcase/README.md

 # Testing Frontend-Backend connection locally:

 1. Open terminal in VS Code and navigate to the directory of the project
-2. cd capstone-showcase << backend
+2. cd capstone-showcase
+3. cd backend
-3. Once in 'backend' directory, run command "node server.js"
+4. Once in 'backend' directory, run command "node server.js"
-4. Open 2nd terminal on VS Code and navigate to the directory of the project
+5. Open 2nd terminal on VS Code and navigate to the directory of the project
-5. cd capstone-showcase
+6. cd capstone-showcase
-6. Once in the 'capstone-showcase' directory, run command "npm run dev"
+7. Once in the 'capstone-showcase' directory, run command "npm run dev"
-7. Launch web application on browser and navigate to Survey page
+8. Launch web application on browser and navigate to Survey page
-8. Enter information as appropriate and click “Submit”
+9. Enter information as appropriate and click “Submit”
-9. Check the ‘backend’ terminal console for submission information
+10. Check the ‘backend’ terminal console for submission information